Onoriosebaro/portfolio/Readme.txt

 This repository hosts all the code and assets that bring my online portfolio to life.
 This website serves as a central hub where I showcase my capabilities in data analytics and business intelligence.
 Here, you'll find examples of how I approach data challenges, from cleaning and transformation (ETL) to modeling and developing interactive dashboards.

-My passion lies in leveraging powerful tools like Power BI, Python, and SQL to uncover meaningful insights and empower data-driven decision-making.
+My passion lies in leveraging powerful tools like Power BI, Python, Tableau, SQL, and Excel to uncover meaningful insights and empower data-driven decision-making.

 Feel free to browse the code, understand the website's structure, and most importantly, visit the live site to explore my work firsthand!